-Install the Universal Access React application plus the design system and Universal Access packages.
-Then, install the SPM Java Application Development Environment (ADE) to develop and test your APIs instead of using the universal-access-mocks package.
+In the full development environment, you install the SPM Java Application Development Environment (ADE) to develop and test your APIs instead of using mock APIs.
 For more information about installing the SPM Java ADE, see Installing a development environment.

 Note: If you are working with a non-English version, you must ensure that the appropriate language is installed on IBM Cúram Social Program Management.